ansible/ansible/docs/docsite/rst/scenario_guides/guide_aws.rst

 Autoscaling with Ansible Tower
 ``````````````````````````````

-:doc:`tower` also contains a very nice feature for auto-scaling use cases.
+:ref:`ansible_tower` also contains a very nice feature for auto-scaling use cases.
 In this mode, a simple curl script can call
 a defined URL and the server will "dial out" to the requester and configure an instance that is spinning up.
 This can be a great way
 to reconfigure ephemeral nodes.
 See the Tower install and product documentation for more details.